A Cartography of Open Collaboration in Open Source AI: Mapping Practices, Motivations, and Governance in 14 Open Large Language Model Projects: Collaboration Challenges and On-ramps throughout the Open LLM Lifecycle (RQ1)

-\textbf{On-ramp: Research on open artifacts provides valuable feedback to original developers.} Researchers conduct research using open LLMs that generate valuable insights for the base model developers, providing indirect feedback that influences future development decisions.
+Non-technical collaborations focus on research activities that build on open artefacts to generate new insights, creating feedback loops in which external research contributions inform future model development (\textbf{PostReOnR-17}).
 I8 from Ai2 describes the impact of external scientific research that uses open models and facilitates open model development.
-For example, they highlight the ``Fishing for Magikarp'' paper by Land \& Bartolo~\cite{land_fishing_2024}, who found that unique token sequences (``glitch tokens'') lead to unpredictable but repeatable model failures, which can be at least partly traced to undertrained tokens, an hypothesis that is much easier to verify for models whose pretraining corpus is fully released.
-I8 notes that this research provided concrete insights about how \textit{``vocabulary may impact stability of a run during training...So, it was not like a direct contribution, but it was a finding that builds specifically on top of our artifacts and then it formed like a whole line of exploration that made our models better.''} This demonstrates how transparency enables research that creates unexpected value for original developers.
+For example, they highlight the ``Fishing for Magikarp'' paper by Land \& Bartolo~\cite{land_fishing_2024}, who found that unique token sequences (``glitch tokens'') lead to unpredictable but repeatable model failures, which can be at least partly traced to undertrained tokens, a hypothesis that is much easier to verify for models whose pretraining corpus is fully released.
+I8 notes that this research provided concrete insights about how \textit{``vocabulary may impact stability of a run during training...So, it was not like a direct contribution, but it was a finding that builds specifically on top of our artefacts, and then it formed like a whole line of exploration that made our models better.''} This demonstrates how transparency enables research that creates unexpected value for original developers.